 Montparnasse of the early 1900s might have been lesbian central, but where do you go to meet other queer people in Paris in the 21st Century?
 As it happens, there are tons of cool spots all around the city.
-Here are 24 of the best:
+Here are a few of the best gay bars, restaurants, and cafes in Paris.

 La Mutinerie exists to provide an inclusive space to all.
 Owned and operated by WLW and fully trans-inclusive, Mutinerie is the kind of place where you can fully be yourself.
 As far as inclusivity in gay Paris goes, La Mut is at the top of its game.
 Along with being a bustling queer bar and creative, cultural space, La Mutinerie also aims to give back to local queer and artistic communities around the city.
 If that isn’t enough of a pull, the venue even has its very own feminist library.
 Simone de Beauvoir’s “The Second Sex” over a carafe, anyone?